dylanrdrake/appeng-firebase-mysql/README.md

 This is a project structure boilerplate for getting started making a Flask web app meant to run on Google App Engine.
 These are the bare essentials I have found are needed for making a Firebase authenticated, MySQL backed web app after making several web apps for App Engine

+This can be used to get a backend API up and running quickly.

 I have since used this project structure to make several more web apps like [this one](https://github.com/dylanrdrake/ez-menu) which is running live [here](https://ez-menu.appspot.com).

 All dependencies are listed in **backend/requirements.txt**.
 Firebase is used for authentication, Google Cloud SQL stores persistent user data and the server code runs on Google App Engine.